The Stone of Scone, otherwise known as the Stone of Destiny, has so many legends and stories about its origin that it’s hard to know where to start.

 Once the Stone was in England, Edward gave it into the care of the Abbot of Westminster, and had a Coronation Chair specially designed to contain the Stone in its base, where it remained for the next 700 years.
 Apparently, until the return of the Stone to Scotland in 1996, the Coronation Chair in Westminster Abbey was the oldest piece of furniture in England which was still used for its original purpose.

 There are some historians, however, who doubt that the lump of sandstone which Edward seized as the ultimate Scottish souvenir was actually the real one.
 According to one source, Edward I sent a raiding party back to Scone Abbey in 1298, in search of something – but whatever it was, they returned empty-handed.
-If the monks had swapped the stone for a fake, they had hidden the original one very well.
+If the monks of Scone had swapped the precious Stone of Destiny for a fake, they had hidden the real one very well.

 Interestingly, Edward III offered to return the Stone three times: at the Treaty of Northampton in 1328, which recognised Scotland as an independent nation following the victory of Bannockburn; a year later, in 1329; and finally in 1363.
 If the Stone was the real one, some historians argue, why did the Scots not accept it back?
 Was the original Stone buried in some remote, misty hillside?

-On an estate near Scone in the late 18th or early 19th century, two farm lads were exploring the site of a landslide that had been caused by heavy rain.
+According to one tale, sometime in the late 18th or early 19th century, two farm lads went to investigate a landslide near Scone.
 They discovered that it had exposed a narrow fissure in a rock, and, looking through it, they could see an underground chamber, part-filled with debris.
 In the centre of the chamber was a carved stone, raised off the ground on four pillars.

 The lads thought no more of it at the time (this fact alone makes me a little sceptical!) but a few years later one of them heard the story of the Stone of Scone and wondered if they had stumbled across it.
 On returning to the hillside, he was unable to locate the hole in the rock; perhaps it had been hidden by another landslide or fresh undergrowth.